3 numbers. 2 separate processes. 1 chance to respond before 6 May.

 In plain terms: the site was put forward for 400 homes in a public consultation before the Council's own technical review of the flood access issues was complete.

 What this means: The Environment Agency's letters saying the developer's early plans look "acceptable" are not approvals — they are advice that can be withdrawn.
-The critical engineering work (designing the bridges over Potters Bar Brook) has never been done.
+The critical engineering work (designing the bridges over Potters Bar Brook) has no evidence it has been done.
 And when Hertsmere asked residents whether 400 homes should be built here in 2024, the Council's own flood review wasn't finished.
-Residents were consulted on an incomplete picture.
+Residents were consulted on an incomplete picture and the same seems to be happening again.

 4. The Thames Water evidence